Efficient Two Photon Generation from an Emitter in a Cavity: Theoretical Analysis

-Thus, for highly excited manifolds $M_n$ with large $n$, the one-photon transition dominates the two-photon transition, implying that the two-photon emission is negligible.
-This motivates us to investigate the low pump regime. \\
+At high pumping rate, the system cycles through manifolds with large values of $n$.
+This makes the system intractable to solve as the higher manifolds have higher dimensions.
+However, as we show later, a higher $P$ leads to a lower TPE efficiency.
+This motivates us to investigate the low pump regime.

-At low $P$, the dissipation dominates the excitation, and thus, the system predominantly remains in manifolds with small values of $n$.
-This allows us to restrict the Hilbert Space of the system to just the first few manifolds.
-In particular, by making the approximation that the state of the system does not get excited beyond the third manifold $M_{1}$, we get 18 equations in 18 steady-state operator expectation values, which are listed in Appendix \ref{sec:SSE}.
+At low $P$, the system predominantly remains in manifolds with small values of $n$.
+In particular, we consider sufficiently small values of $P$ such that the system seldom excites to states lying beyond $M_1$.
 We include manifolds up to $M_1$ because that is the lowest excitation manifold where the system can undergo coherent two-photon transitions.
-These transitions are indicated by the oscillations of the probability amplitudes of the states $\ket{e,0,0},\ket{g,0,2}$ during the coherent evolution periods due to $H_{e}$.
-In contrast, $M_0$ and $M_{0.5}$ each have only a single state, resulting in no oscillations in these manifolds.
-These 18 equations are intractable.
-However, since the state of the system remains confined to the first three manifolds, the trace is taken only over the basis states of these manifolds.
-For any operator \(\hat{c}\),
+These transitions are indicated by the oscillations of the probability amplitudes of the states $\ket{e,0,0},\ket{g,0,2}$ during the coherent evolution periods (with no quantum jumps) due to $H_{e}$.
+We follow a two-step dimension reduction procedure.
+First, we restrict the Hilbert space of the system to the basis states where the number of photons in the $\omega_0$ and $\omega_0/2$ modes are at most $1$ and $2$ respectively.
+This results in 18 equations in terms of 18 steady-state operator expectation values, which are listed in Appendix \ref{sec:SSE}.
+We then restrict the Hilbert space to the manifolds $M_0, M_{0.5}, M_1$.
+In the restricted Hilbert space, for any operator \(\hat{c}\),

-Here, the sum over the states goes over the five basis states of the manifolds $M_0,M_{0.5}$ and $M_1$.
+Here, the trace involves sum over the five basis states of the manifolds $M_0,M_{0.5}$ and $M_1$.
 This results in several additional relations between the steady-state expectation values, which are listed in the Appendix \ref{sec:SSE}.
-Using the additional relations resulting from this approximation, we obtain the closed-form expressions for the efficiency and photon emission rates:
+This allows us to obtain closed-form expressions for the efficiency and photon emission rates.

 \begin{widetext}

 \end{widetext}

 Here,